-Writing down passwords is a serious breach of security, because it means that anyone who can physically get to the piece of paper, sticky note or PDA that contains the password, can also log into systems with your accounts.
+Writing down passwords is a serious breach of security, because it means that anyone who can physically get to the piece of paper, sticky note or phone that contains the password, can also log into systems with your accounts.
 Should a visiting vendor really be able to sign into the finance application?
-Should the janitor be able to read your mail?
+Should the janitor be able to read your e-mail?

 A better solution is to create a single, strong password, and apply it to all of your login accounts.
-One password is easier to remember, and is more secure than a post-it note.
+One password is easier to remember, and is more secure than a written note.

 Another temptation, when imagination fails, is to reuse old password values when the time comes to change your password.
-This is also a security problem, since the whole point of a regular password change is to limit the time available to an intruder to crack your password.
-If an old password is reused, intruders would have more time to crack them.
+This is also a security problem, since the whole point of a regular password change is to limit the time available to an attacker to crack your password.
+If an old password is reused, attackers will have more time to guess them.
 If the old password was already compromised, the new one will compromise your security again.

 If you cannot think of a new, secure password -- have a program, like Hitachi ID Password Manager, randomly generate one for you.

 Some security experts recommend using a password based on a mnemonic, such as an easily remembered phrase.
 For example, take the first letter of a each word in a phrase, then add a few special characters or numbers to it.
-For example, "lend me your ears" can become "lmye4%".
+For example, "lend me your ears" can become "lmye4%" (maybe even including the quotes!).
 "To be or not to be, that is the question" can become "2Bor!2b?".

 This is good technique, but you may need some patience to think up a new phrase every time you change your password -- especially if you have to think of a different password for every system that you log into.
 This may lead some users to recycle some version of their old password - another security threat.